AbyssalSoda/Obsidian-Canvas-Thumbnails/README.md

-# Obsidian Canvas File Thumbnails
+# Obsidian Canvas File Thumbnails (Non-Functional) In Development

 This is a sample plugin for Obsidian (https://obsidian.md).